Philip Capin

 View Curriculum Vitae (pdf)

-Dr. Capin currently serves as a Co-Principal Investigator for three large-scale funded projects: (1) the Center for Success of English Learners (CSEL), an Education Development Research Center funded by the Institutes for Education Sciences (IES) focused on improving outcomes for English learners in the secondary grades; (2) the Texas Learning Disabilities Research Center project funded by the National Institutes of Health (NIH) examining learning disabilities identification and remediation for children with or at risk for learning disabilities, and (3) an IES-funded development project focused on developing an intervention to support mindset and reading together (i-SMART).
+Dr. Capin currently serves as an investigator for several funded projects: (1) an intervention development project focused on i-SMART, an intervention to support mindset and reading together (funded by Institute for Education Sciences); (2) the Center for Success of English Learners (CSEL), an Education Development Research Center focused on improving outcomes for English learners in the secondary grades (funded by IES); (3) the Texas Learning Disabilities Research Center project examining learning disabilities identification and intervention for children with or at risk for learning disabilities (funded by the National Institutes of Health); (4) and a project focused on developing high-quality reading instruction for emergent bilinguals at risk for reading disabilities in the upper elementary grades (funded by the Office of Special Education Programs).

 In addition to his research activities, Dr. Capin frequently consults with educators to increase the use of evidence-based practices for instruction and assessment in schools.
 He also presents on issues related to practice across the U.S.